timotheeodushina/Code-201-Reading-Notes/Class-04.md

 Whereas, the variables that are defined when the function is declared are known as a parameter.
 "Quoting from byjus.com"

+ Things I want to know more about:
+  I would like to pratice the codes I just read so I can get use to them.

   For live access to my URL, please visit: https://timothee2022.github.io/Code-201-Reading-Notes/